 - Personal information such as street address, mailing address, phone number, etc.

 - Bank details so that Stampin’ Up! can pay you commission on any sales.

 - Click here.

 - Read the Agreement and Electronic consent and the Independent Demonstrator Agreement and click the agree boxes.

 - The online order form will prompt you to choose your products for your starter kit.
 Simply choose your products and follow the prompts.

 Once you are done you will receive a welcome email from Stampin’ Up! which will give you access to your very own demo website.
+This is where you can access the ‘back office’ of the demonstrator website.
+There are resources and other useful information so you may wish to take some time to digest what is there.
 Note that to comply with Direct Selling Regulations, you will need to wait a period of 7 days before you can place your first order.
 This gives you time to have a wander around your back office, have a practice with some ordering and click the training, I am a new demonstrator.
-Contact me if you get stuck.